gitlabhq/omnibus-gitlab/doc/development/managing-postgresql-versions.md

 ## Removing an older version

 When it is time to remove an older version, create an epic with issues to track the following:

-1. Remove the old version from Omnibus
+1. Remove the old version from Omnibus.
-2. Remove the old version from the Helm install
+1. Remove the old version from the Helm install.
-3. To minimize CI costs, remove the older version from test suites.
-(Before doing this, check that .com is not using the old version still)
+1. To minimize CI costs, remove the older version from test suites (before doing this, check that .com is not using the old version still).
-4. Remove references to that version of PostgreSQL in the GitLab user documentation
+1. Remove references to that version of PostgreSQL in the GitLab user documentation.
-5. Start printing deprecation notices in the release post three GitLab versions before a major PostgreSQL version is removed.
+1. Start printing deprecation notices in the release post three GitLab versions before a major PostgreSQL version is removed.
 If the PostgreSQL version is a version that will be removed within three releases, print deprecation notices in the Admin UI and during the GitLab upgrade process, regardless of whether it is an Omnibus-managed PostgreSQL database or an external database.

 For removals, perform the following steps: